blouyakis/emt_basic/module_1_test.md

 ### Q34 🟢
 **Front**
-Violent angry 26-year-old threatens you then runs to kitchen.
+You are on the scene of an "unknown medical" call.
+The patient is a 26-year-old, 250-pound male patient who suddenly becomes violently angry.
+Everything you say to the patient only makes him angrier.
+Offended by your questions, he screams that he is going to "cut your tongue out" and hurries into the kitchen.
 What should you do?
 · Radio for police and then calmly walk out taking all equipment.
 · Leave immediately to a safe area and then call for police assistance.
 · Tackle the patient before he can get a kitchen knife to stab you.